Sogolsa/Python/Achievement-1/Exercise1.7/README.md

 #### Creating a Table from a Mapped Class

-> To map the classes to table on database through SQLAlchemy, declaring a regular class is not enough.
+- To map the classes to table on database through SQLAlchemy, declaring a regular class is not enough.
-> Additional properties coming from a special class in SQLAlchemy known as a declarative base, needs to be inherited.
+- Additional properties coming from a special class in SQLAlchemy known as a declarative base, needs to be inherited.
-> `from sqlalchemy.ext.declarative import declarative_base`
+- `from sqlalchemy.ext.declarative import declarative_base`
-> Generate the class from function:
+- Generate the class from function:
-> `Base = declarative_base()`
+  `Base = declarative_base()`

 #### To create a representation of this table as a class:

-- import a couple of types that SQLAlchemy offers `from sqlalchemy import column`
+- import a couple of types that SQLAlchemy offers `from sqlalchemy import Column`
   `from sqlalchemy.types import Integer, String`
 - Declare a new class, inheriting properties from Base
 - Declaring table name is optional, if it's not declared, table name will be class name